 Paul Margie is a partner with the law firm of Harris, Wiltshire & Grannis LLP.
-Mr. Margie advises clients on telecommunications and Internet regulation, spectrum policy, transactions, equipment certification/compliance, accessibility regulation, and corporate foundations/CSR.
-His clients include wireless and wireline service providers, Internet service providers, equipment manufacturers, satellite companies, software companies, and international charities.
-Mr. Margie advises clients regarding the FCC, the courts, the Executive Branch, and foreign regulatory entities.
+Mr. Margie advises clients on telecommunications and internet regulation, spectrum policy, transactions, equipment certification/compliance, accessibility regulation, and corporate foundations/CSR.
+His clients include wireless and wireline service providers, internet service providers, equipment manufacturers, satellite companies, software companies, and international charities.
+Mr. Margie advises clients regarding the FCC, the courts, the Executive Branch, Congress, and foreign regulatory entities.

-Mr. Margie is a member of the U.S. Department of State’s Sub-Committee on International Disaster Response, of the Advisory Committee on International Communications and Information Policy (ACICIP), the U.S. Representative of Télécoms sans Frontières, and a member of the Board of Directors of DataDyne.
-He served as Co-Chair of the Advisory Committee for the 2012 World Radiocommunication Conference, Adjunct Professor at the Georgetown University Law Center teaching communications law (2002-2012), Co-Chair of the Federal Communications Bar Association’s Wireless Communications Committee (2009-2011), and Co-Chair of the Federal Communications Bar Association’s International Committee (2007-2009).
+Mr. Margie is the U.S. Representative of Télécoms sans Frontières, a member of the U.S. Department of State’s Advisory Committee on International Communications and Information Policy (ACICIP), and and the U.S. member of the Panel of Legal Experts of the International Telecommunications Satellite Organization (ITSO).
+He has served as Co-Chair of the Advisory Committee for the World Radiocommunication Conference, Adjunct Professor at the Georgetown University Law Center teaching communications law, Co-Chair of the Federal Communications Bar Association’s Wireless Communications Committee, and Co-Chair of the Federal Communications Bar Association’s International Committee.

 Mr. Margie received his law degree from the University of Chicago, with honors.
 He was the Editor-in Chief of the University of Chicago Legal Forum.
 Mr. Margie received his B.A. from Haverford College, with honors.